nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Scan Drives -> Turret
 * Keep Masukunda/Matarunda up and spam Virus Breath
 * Revive Yukari whenever she dies

+Take the armor you just gave to Junpei and give it to Mitsuru

 Grind in Judecca Section 2 with Metis, Yukari, & Mitsuru